 1. Faith Formation – Presentation of Mary’s mission is to instill faith in every student.
 Kindergarteners at Presentation pray daily and attend weekly masses along with the rest of the school community.
 They participate in Religion lessons each day and engage in activities that help them foster Christian values and attitudes while learning about Jesus.

 2. A Full Day of Learning – Your Kindergartener will reap huge benefits by being at school for a full day and will have additional time to master the skills needed to be successful.
 In fact, research shows that students who are in a full day Kindergarten program see emotional and intellectual advantages well into middle school.
-Our full day program also means that students have Music, Physical Education, Spanish, Computer and Library each week, just like the older students.
+Our full day program also means that students have Music, Physical Education, Spanish, Innovation and Library each week, just like the older students.

 3. Superkids Reading Program – The Superkids reading program is a comprehensive reading and language arts program for grades K-2.
 It is based on scientific research that shows that phonics-based instruction is the best way to teach children to read.
 Students read engaging fiction and nonfiction and are motivated by the Superkids characters who help make reading fun.
 Nationwide studies and our own assessments of current students testify to the effectiveness of the Superkids curriculum.

 4. Reading/Math Support Specialist – Not only does our Kindergarten teacher offer differentiated instruction tailored to your child’s needs, but she is supported by a Reading/Math Support Specialist.
 Our specialist works with all children the school to ensure that they have the support they need to be successful.
 Regular assessments and updates from the specialist allow the classroom teacher and parents to see exactly how each child is progressing.